cschpc/isc-student-cluster-competition-2025/Training/02-supercomputing-intro/exercises/heat-equation.md

 In this exercise you should build a simple three dimensional heat equation solver, and investigate its performance in Mahti.

+You should be working within the "scratch" directory in Mahti.
+The project directories can be found with the `csc-workspaces` command.

 Download ("clone") the code with
 ```
 git clone https://github.com/cschpc/heat-equation.git